-The Foreign currency translation reserve was eliminated upon the approval of resolutions approved in step with the redenomination of the Company's share capital into pounds sterling.
+The Foreign currency translation reserve was eliminated in the prior year upon the approval of resolutions approved in step with the redenomination of the Company's share capital into pounds sterling.

 Retained earnings represent the cumulative gains of the Company attributable to equity shareholders.